 Bracelets: So, these are totally unessential as are most accessories that don’t possess utility, but I’ve been seeing a lot more bracelets being worn by guys recently.
 Don’t go overboard; however, a minimalist bracelet can add a nice touch to your look.
 I personally wear an ox bone skull bracelet by fellow Redditor Kangalex.

-Shoe Trees: These help keep your footwear (mainly leather boots) from losing their shape, developing creases, and they also eliminate odor.
-Though not absolutely necessary to own, they're a good investment if you own or plan on owning an expensive pair of shoes or boots.
+Shoe Trees: These help keep your footwear (mainly leather shoes) from losing their shape, developing creases, and they also eliminate odor.
+Though not absolutely necessary to own, they’re a good investment if you own or plan on owning an expensive pair of shoes or boots.